wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 number of items with no common beginning or ending substrings—or odd alternations that might indicate something weird or unexpected is going on.

 The **Case-Insensitive Type Group Counts** shows that we skipped 14,580 singletons (which you can get see with the `-1` option if you want them).
-A quick skim of the groups under **Stemming Results** shows a lot of variation in the two-item groups.
-They aren't all, say, singulars and plurals.
-A larger corpus might show a larger typical non-singleton group.

 The overly-verbosely titled **Stemmed Tokens Generated per Input Token** shows that the English analyzer is generally one-token-in, one-token-out.

 The **Final Type Lengths** shows that there are lots of 1-character CJK types, and that the longest types are generally technical and/or German.
 Most types are 3–10 characters long, and most tokens are 3–8 characters long.
 More or less as expected.

-The **Token Samples by Category** show a few interesting things that didn't show up unfolded vs folded Comparative Analysis because they don't change:
+The **Token Samples by Category** show a few interesting things that didn't show up in the unfolded vs folded Comparative Analysis because they don't change:
-* In the *other* category, we have two tokens with *µ* (the micro sign, U+00B5), *µ* and *µm.* It gets converted to *μ* (Greek mu, U+03BC) by ICU normalization. *μ* by itself shows up as a post-analysis Greek token, and *μm* shows up in the *other, mixed-Latin-Greek* sub-category.
+* In the *mixed-Latin-known symbols* and *known symbols* categories, we have two tokens with *µ* (the micro sign, U+00B5), *µ* and *µm.* It gets converted to *μ* (Greek mu, U+03BC) by ICU normalization. *μ* by itself shows up as a post-analysis Greek token, and *μm* shows up in the *mixed-Greek-Latin* category.
-* The *other, mixed-Latin-Cyrillic* category includes the mixed-script token *<font color=red>с</font><font color=green>ommittee</font>.* Pesky homoglyphs!
+* The *mixed-Cyrillic-Latin* category includes the mixed-script token *<font color=red>с</font><font color=green>ommittee</font>.* Pesky homoglyphs!
 Since this example was created before `homoglyph_norm` was available, no extra all-Latin *<font color=green>committee</font>* token was created.
-* There are Greek, Gujarati, Hangul, Ideographic, Tibetan, and number tokens that are unchanged by folding, so this seeing them here lets us know they exist, and their relative proportions.
+* There are lots of other categories—Greek, Gujarati, Hangul, Ideographic, Tibetan, integers—that have tokens that are unchanged by folding, so seeing them here lets us know they exist, and their relative proportions.

 <a name="HighlightsfromOtherAnalyses"></a>